leth4/Colorlink/README.md

 ### Creating a palette

 1. Open the palette editor via Window → Palette.
-2. Click on the `+` button to create palette elements, each with the name and color assigned.
+2. Click on the `+` button to create palette elements, each with a name and a color assigned.
 Give every element a unique name.

 ### Linking serialized properties